MUSIC

 VOICE

-Jessi is a vocalist studying at Berklee College of Music in Boston, M.A.
-She is from Kensington, N.H. and started her first music lessons here at MusicalArts when she was six years old.
-Jessi went on to join the Honors Choir at Exeter High School, and is currently one of three lead vocalists in a Joseph cover band at Berklee.
-Jessi has performed with different choirs and bands, as a soloist, and currently is the lead vocalist in an acoustic duo called Jess & Mitch Music.
-Currently, she is pursuing a Bachelor's degree in Music Business Management to be completed by May 2019, while acting as the Production Assistant for Prescott Parks Arts Festival, and as Event Staff at the Hampton Beach Casino Ballroom.
+Jessi is a an experienced vocalist and private voice instructor, having graduated from Berklee College of Music in Boston, M.A in 2019.
+She is originally from Kensington, N.H. and started her first music lessons here at MusicalArts when she was six years old.
+Jessi is a regularly performing vocalist in a Pop-focused acoustic duo as well as a Roots/Rock band called Gnarly Darling.
 Jessi found her love for music here at MusicalArts and it has shaped her entire education and career path.
 She would not be where she was today without the help of her mentors from MusicalArts, and strives to be that for her students as well.

 DRUMS